andysalerno/andysalerno_src/content/posts/toygrep_1.md

 1. It's simple to use, and *fast* (if at times I sound a bit in awe of BurntSushi, it's because I am).
 1. Since it's the same regex engine powering Ripgrep, it's a bit of a controlled variable in this experiment.

-Here's the main file in [commit 460cb4b8](https://github.com/andysalerno/toygrep/blob/460cb4b860505be64cbd48cef65e15b3a1fe2578/src/main.rs), the first commit that can achieve the "simplest possible user scenario" described above.
+Here's the main file in [Toygrep commit 460cb4b8](https://github.com/andysalerno/toygrep/blob/460cb4b860505be64cbd48cef65e15b3a1fe2578/src/main.rs), the first commit that can achieve the "simplest possible user scenario" described above.
 Surely the final implementation will look nothing like this, but this will help ground us and give us a jumping-off point.

 The `main()` function:
 ```rust